wandak3/selfbot_myuu_discord/README.md

 I highly recommend to create another account to use the bot.

 ## **UPDATE**
-Shiny hunting bot is currently out of orders (too many users running it)
+Shiny hunting bot is back for sale now!
+Price is 7$/month.
+Pay through paypal.

 <u>**Update 2022-10-27**:</u>
 1. Implement slash-commands.